spacetimewave/spacetimewave-web/docs/CONFIG.md

     √ Which package manager do you want to use? · pnpm
     ```

-11. Remove ESLint configuration file (.eslintrc.cjs) created by Vite.
-We are going to use eslint.config.js file created with the previous command.
+15. Add to `package.json` the lint command.

+    ```console
+    	"lint": "eslint ./src/**/*.ts ./src/**/*.tsx",
+    ```

+    Now you can execute `pnpm lint` to execute eslint linter.

-12. If you use VSCode IDE, install `ESLint` extension.
+16. If you use VSCode IDE, install `ESLint` extension.
 Then, add to _.vscode/settings.json_ the following settings to set ESLint as default linter.

     ```console
     {
         ...
+        "eslint.enable": true,
+        "eslint.run": "onType",
-        "eslint.format.enable": true
+        "eslint.experimental.useFlatConfig": true
     }
     ```

+17. Also install `Error Lens`.
+This extension will show the linting errors on the exact line where the error occurs.

+18. Sometimes ESLint and Prettier rules may conflict.
+Although ESLint is deprecating formatting rules, conflicts will still appear until these rules are completely removed from ESLint.
+That's when `eslint-config-prettier` comes in.
+We will use eslint-config-prettier to avoid these conflicts. eslint-config-prettier provides rules that disable conflicting rules of eslint with prettier.

-13. Install `eslint-config-prettier` to turn-off eslint rules that are unnecessary or might conflict with Prettier.
-Install `eslint-config-prettier` to run Prettier as an Eslint-rule.
+    First, install `eslint-config-prettier` to disable eslint rules that are unnecessary and might conflict with your Prettier configuration.

     ```console
-    $ pnpm add -D eslint-config-prettier eslint-plugin-prettier
+    $ pnpm add -D eslint-config-prettier
     ```

+    Finally, add the extension to `eslint.config.js` file.

+    ```console
+    import eslintConfigPrettier from 'eslint-config-prettier'

+    export default [
+        ...
+        eslintConfigPrettier,
+    ]
+    ```

-14. Add unit tests.
+19. Add unit tests.
 We will need to install the following development dependencies.

     ```console
     $ pnpm add -D jest @types/jest ts-jest ts-node